Content Map Terms

 Cancer Staging and Grading

-Staging is a way to describe how much cancer is in the body and where it is located.
-If the cancer has spread, staging also looks at how far it has spread.
-The stage of cancer is based on what is found during the physical examination, imaging tests, and the pathologist's report from lab tests and biopsies.
+The stage of a cancer describes how much cancer is in the body and where it is located.
+If the cancer has spread, the stage also includes how far it has spread.

-Grading is a way to describe how tumour cells look under a microscope compared to cells from healthy tissue near the tumour.
-The tumour grade helps predict how quickly the cancer will grow and spread.
+The grade describes how tumour cells look under a microscope compared to cells from healthy tissue near the tumour.
+The tumour grade may help predict how quickly the cancer will grow and spread.

 Cancer stages